jkusa/scan-to-evernote/README.md

 ### Encryption Password

-To encrypt PDFs, set the password with Auotmator.app and save
+To encrypt PDFs, open the script with Automator.app, set the password and save

 ### Secure Delete

-Once a PDF is import the file will be securely via [srm] (https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/srm.1.html)
+Once a PDF is imported the file will be securely deleted via [srm] (https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/srm.1.html)

     for i in "$@"
     do